Certora/Documentation/docs/prover/changelog/prover_changelog.md

 - [feat] Introduced new syntax for summarizing unresolved calls with dispatch lists, offering more precise control over which functions are inlined for unresolved calls.
 The old syntax remains available but now triggers a deprecation warning.
 - [feat] Added `nativeCodesize`, enabling direct access to the result of the `extcodesize` instruction from CVL.
 It functions similarly to `nativeBalances` in terms of blockchain state comparison and manipulation.
 - [bugfix] Hooks are no longer inlined on the reset_storage command.
 This change may affect "induction base" cases for invariant rules that previously relied on implicit hook inlining.
 - [bugfix] Explicit casting to `mathint` is no longer required when comparing the result of an arithmetic operation with a non-`mathint` value.
-Non-`mathint` values are now implicitly casted to `mathint`.
+Non-`mathint` values are now implicitly cast to `mathint`.

 7.10.1 (July 25, 2024)